 - 1. The USAR's COL and LTC CMD BRD Program operates under a 2-year Command Board Cycle that contains two distinct phases: the Pre-Board Phase and Post-Board Phase. - a.
-The Pre-Board Phase is 11 months long, and runs from 1 Oct through the recess of the last board, on or about 30 Aug of each CY.
+The Pre-Board Phase is 11 months long and runs from 1 Oct through the recess of the last board, on or about 30 Aug of each CY.
 The Pre-Board Phase includes three distinct tasks: position validation, officer application, and conduct of the board. - b.
 The Post-Board Phase is 13 months and begins immediately after the Pre-Board phase, on or about 1 Sep.
 The Post-Board phase includes officer Post-Board Screening, initial slating, and secondary slating tasks.
 This Phase also includes a PCC attendance window and a fixed Assumption of Command (ACMD) Window that runs from Apr Dec.
 Officers will only assume command between Apr and Dec, unless an unforecasted vacancy forces an ACMD outside of this window.
 The Post-Board Phase and the Command Board Cycle end on 30 Sep of the second year with the expiration of the Order of Merit List (OML). - 2.
 The USAR COL and LTC Command Boards convene annually by Department of the Army Secretariat under the convening authority of the Chief of Army Reserve (CAR) to recommend eligible officers and place them on an Order of Merit List(s) (OML) for COL or LTC Command assignments.
-The CAR approves the OMLs.
+Only the convening board can place an officer on an OML.
+Officers not seen by the board will not be placed on an OML The CAR approves the OMLs.
 The slating officials use the OMLs to fill all projected vacancies or any other vacancies that occur during the calendar year (CY).
 The OMLs expire at the end of the last monthly slating, 30 Sep each CY.
-Exceptions require approval by the USARC Deputy Commanding General (DCG). - 3.
+Exceptions to extend the OMLs beyond 30 Sep require approval by the USARC Deputy Commanding General (DCG). - 3.
 Assumption of Command (ACMD) Window: - a.
 Runs from 1 Apr through 31 Dec, of the current calendar year.
 The tenure of all officers on the initial slating of a command board will begin and end during the ACMD Window.
 Exceptions require approval by the USARC DCG. - b.
-Aligns the USAR's COL and LTC Command Board Program with the DA personnel suitability screening requirements, and allocates sufficient time for HQDA G-1 to complete the post board screening process. - c.
+Aligns the USAR's COL and LTC Command Board Program with the DA personnel suitability screening requirements and allocates sufficient time for HQDA G-1 to complete the post board screening process. - c.
 Allows slated officers an opportunity to schedule (a minimum of 90 days), and if possible, attend the Pre-Command Course prior to assumption of command. - d.
 Allows for a reset period to prepare for the next Calendar Year (CY) Command Board Cycle.
 The reset window is 1 Oct through 31 Dec.
-During this window, the USARC G-1 will prepare the slating from the results of the current CY's board and prepare for the next Command Board Cycle. - 4.
+During this window, the USARC G-1 will conduct the initial slate for current CY's board and prepare for the next Command Board Cycle. - 4.
 Slating announcements will clearly identify the position fill date (month and year) and the tenure period in months.
 Following the initial slating, the USARC G-1 conducts monthly slating from Jan thru Sep, to fill unforecasted vacancies and to re-slate declined or deferred positions.
-Officers must assume command during the month indicated on the slating announcement.
+Officers must assume command during the month indicated on the slating announcement as otherwise approved by the competent authority.

-USAR COL and LTC Command Boards Cycle (continued)
+USAR COL and LTC Command Board Cycle (continued)